 - a.
-NWAHEMR was awarded \$226,934 for federal fiscal year 2017 and \$223,248 for fiscal year 2018 State Homeland Security Grant Program, the grants are 3-year grants and overlap - b.
+NWAHEMR is awarded \$226,934 for federal fiscal year through the State Homeland Security Grant Program, the grants are 3-year grants and overlap - b.
+The Grant was underspent because its' purpose is for preparation for emergencies, and for most of 2020 all counties and the state have been in an emergency, so there has been less time to do planning work.
 Some the Grant projects continuing this year include Phase 3 of the mobile light generator project, the continued expansion of the credentialing project, training as well as regional capability assessment and threat analysis.